jeroenvanwissen/jeroenvanwissen.nl/src/content/post/building-and-deploying-docker-images-with-github-actions.md

     - CI/CD
     - GitHub
     - Tech
-description: Slowly moving my projects from a selfhosted GitLab instance to GitHub,
+description: Slowly moving my projects from a self-hosted GitLab instance to GitHub,
-    while doing so I'm learning how to use GitHub Actions to build and delpoy Docker images to the GitHub Container Registry (ghcr.io).
+    while doing so I'm learning how to use GitHub Actions to build and deploy Docker images to the GitHub Container Registry (ghcr.io).
 date: '2024-05-04T15:29:00.000Z'
 type: blog